mitosisX/limekit-docs/source/app-object.rst

    Extracts the content of a zip file to some destination

-.. function:: checkIfFolder(path)
+.. function:: isFolder(path)

-   Chcks if given path is a folder or not
+   Checks if given path is a folder or not

 .. function:: exists(path)

    Checks if given path is empty or not

-.. function:: checkFolderEmpty()
+.. function:: isFolderEmpty(path)

    Checks if a given path is an exmpty dir or not

+.. function:: isFileEmpty(file)

+   Checks if a given file is exmpty or not

 .. function:: getFileSize(file)